Welcome to the South West Growers Show 2024; thank you for choosing to exhibit with us this year.

 We have a strict registration and entrance policy at the show to ensure that it remains a quality trade-only buying event.
 Registration is free, and all visitors will receive a badge at the show.

 Visitors can book online via the website (www.swgs.co.uk), or by contacting the Admin office.
-Pre-registered visitors will be offered 1 x Free Hot Drink Voucher on arrival.
-Visitors who have not pre-registered will still be welcome to visit the show and will be registered on site.
+Visitors who have not pre-registered will still be welcome to visit the show and will be registered on site as they arrive.

 Tips on Exhibiting